puglia italy

 🕊️ Ostuni – The White City

-Ostuni feels like a sun-bleached maze of whitewashed beauty, panoramic views, and slow wandering – the kind of place that makes you dream about staying forever.
+Ostuni feels like a sun-bleached maze of whitewashed beauty, with panoramic views and slow, wandering streets – the kind of place that makes you dream about staying forever.

 📍 Places to See